There are four first aid steps, which are:

 - Sharp tools

 Obviously injured people should not be moved, so you will have to control risks yourself.
-Stop cars, remove sharp tools and turn off machinery to prevent further incidents.
+Put up a first aid sign if you have one, stop cars, remove sharp tools and turn off machinery to prevent further incidents.

 Calling for Help